puzzlecube/debian-on-termux/README.md

         9.1
         bash-4.4$

-- for suggestions or in the unlikely event of a problem just raise an issue [here](https://github.com/sp4rkie/debian-on-termux/issues/new):-)
+- for suggestions or in the likely event of a problem just raise an issue [here](https://github.com/puzzlecube/debian-on-termux/issues/new):-)

 alternatives
 --------